MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Publish a custom app to your organization's app store

 Use the Manage apps page to publish custom apps that are built specifically for your organization.
 After you publish a custom app, it's available to users in your organization's app store.
 There are two ways to publish a custom app to your organization's app store.
 The way that you use depends on how you get the app.

 - [Approve a custom app](#approve-a-custom-app): Use this method if the developer submits the app directly to the **Manage apps** page using the Teams App Submission API.
 You can then review and publish (or reject) the app directly from the app details page.
 - [Upload a custom app](#upload-a-custom-app): Use this method if the developer sends you the app package in .zip format.
 You publish the app by uploading the app package.

 ### Approve a custom app

 The developer submits the app directly using the Teams App Submission API.
-A newly submitted app is listed on the **Manage apps** with a **Publishing status** of **Submitted** and an **Status** of **Blocked**.
+A newly submitted app is listed on the **Manage apps** page with a **Publishing status** of **Submitted** and an **Status** of **Blocked**.
 Go to the app details page to see more information about the app, and then to publish the app, set **Publishing status** to **Published**.

-You're notified on the **Manage apps** page when a developer submits an update to a published custom app.
+You're notified on the **Manage apps** page when a developer submits an update to a custom app.
 You can then review and publish (or reject) the update on the app details page.
+All app permission policies and app setup policies remain enforced for the updated app.

 To learn more, see [Use the Teams App Submission API to submit and approve your custom apps](submit-approve-custom-apps.md).